 Students must confirm their grades via Loyola at the end of the semester.
-If a student believes there has been a mistake in the grades, he/she may submit a request for grade review to the Center for Academic Affairs within office hours.
+If a student believes there has been a mistake in the grades, they may submit a request for grade review to the Center for Academic Affairs during office hours.
 Note that the purpose of this procedure is to confirm the accuracy of the grade recorded, not to petition for changing a grade.
 Final authority regarding grades rests with the instructor.
 No requests for grade review can be accepted after the deadline for submitting such requests.

-Deadline for Grade Review: 2018 Spring courses: September 20 (Thu), 2018 For Seniors and graduating students: August 28 (Tue)-August 29 (Wed), 2018 2018 Autumn courses: March 29 (Fri), 2019 For Seniors and graduating students: February 22(Fri)-February 26(Tue), 2019
+''' Deadlines for Grade Review:

+2020 Spring Semester, 1Q, 2Q courses: September 18 (Fri), 2020

+For Seniors and graduating students: August 27 (Thu) - August 28 (Fri), 2020

+2020 Autumn Semester, 3Q, 4Q courses: March 31 (Wed), 2021

+For Seniors and graduating students: February 22 (Mon) - February 25 (Thu), 2021 '''